- Adobe Connect

 What are these selected applications?

-Once the Impulse Policy Key is enabled, we will require that your Windows Automatic Updater is running.
-You must also have running anti-virus software installed with the most current definitions available.
-It is a suggestion, but not a requirement to have anti-spyware installed and running.
+Once the Impulse Policy Key is enabled, we will require that your Windows Automatic Updates (PC only) are running.
+You must also have anti-virus software running and installed with the most current definitions available.
+It is a suggestion, but not a requirement, to have anti-spyware installed and running as well.

 What are the benefits?